Getting Started on eCommerce SEO basics

 8. Load speed

 Load speed is determined by how long it takes for a site to load on any device.
 For example, a desktop user experience vs. mobile experience and how quickly your site loads for each.
 As you might have expected, a faster page fares much better in regards to SEO rankings and conversions.
 In fact, slower pages directly lead to higher bounce rates, and won’t rank as well in Google’s search rankings.
 There are several factors that could hurt page speed including HTML code issues, 3xx redirects, caching problems, server response time issues and large or unoptimized images.
 There are tools available to help analyze and optimize page speed.
-Usually, optimizing images, reducing status code errors and resolving server issues will increase page speed.
+Optimizing images, reducing status code errors and resolving server issues will increase page speed.

 9. Mobile optimization